The Historic Yellowstone Trail

 February 23, 2016

-After crossing Stevens Pass and heading east, we joined the Yellowstone Trail as it veered south toward Blewett Pass near the town of Peshastin.
+After crossing Stevens Pass and heading east on highway 2, we arrived at the the intersection with US Highway 97 which is a section of the Yellowstone Trail as it veered south toward Blewett Pass between the towns of Dryden and Peshastin.
 This section of the trail follows the 1925 route of the Sunset Highway, a key part of early automobile travel in Washington state.
 The weather was ideal, with clear skies and plenty of sunshine.
 The morning started brisk, just above freezing, but by midday, temperatures had risen to a comfortable 55°F. The road was bare and dry, ensuring a smooth drive.

 Our journey began along Campbell Road, a two-mile stretch of the original route.
 After rejoining the newer highway, we traveled another two miles before turning onto Old Blewett Road.
 This original segment reconnects with the new highway after about a mile.
 Just half a mile further along the newer road, we arrived at Ingalls Creek Road, another section of the old highway.
-We followed Ingalls Creek Road for about a mile until reaching a gate at the end of the road.
-Just south of the gate is the site of Brender’s Service Station and Park.
+We followed Ingalls Creek Road for about a mile until reaching the site of Brender’s Service Station and Park.
 Built in 1926, the service station once served as a key rest stop for travelers.
 A few years later, a campsite was added, but today, the property is a private residence.

-From the gate, the original road continues uphill toward Blewett Pass.
+After about another mile we reached the end of the road and the Ingalls Creek trailhead.
+The old Sunset Highway is gated at this point and from the gate, the original road continues uphill toward Blewett Pass.
 You can hike about a mile and a half along this abandoned stretch until you reach the site of a major landslide that buried the road.
+It was a very scenic hike and the views are spectacular.

 Crossing over Swauk Pass, we descended toward Cle Elum.
 At the junction of Highway 97 and Highway 970 lies the site of Virden, another ghost town from Washington's past.
 Though nothing remains of Virden today, it was once an important stop along the route.
 Here, the old highway turns right, following Swauk Prairie Road, which remains unpaved.
 The views along this stretch were breathtaking.
 As we approached Cle Elum, we paused to take photos and spotted a large herd of deer grazing in a pasture.